 I was separated from my birth family during El Salvador’s civil war and was reunited with them in 1997 at the age of 16.
+I'm working on an auto-fiction novel and a documentary film about my life as one of El Salvador's disappeared children.

 On this page, you can learn more about me and my background as a:

-My enthusiasm for technology began in elementary school when I used to copy simple programs that were printed inside copies of 3-2-1 Contact Magazine and run them on my Apple IIgs.
+My enthusiasm for programing began in elementary school when I used to copy simple programs that were printed inside copies of 3-2-1 Contact Magazine and run them on my Apple IIgs.
 Slowly, by changing bits and pieces of code, I taught myself how to program.

 Below is a sample of one of my earliest surviving programs, written in QBasic.
 It draws lines of varying length and color from the center of the screen, which was my attempt at making a screensaver.